 Who can make an exceptional circumstances claim

-You can claim for exceptional circumstances if you are a taught undergraduate or postgraduate student and you are taking an assessment which is credit bearing or weighted.
+You can claim for exceptional circumstances if you are a taught undergraduate or postgraduate student and are required to undertake assessments for which marks are awarded.

 - If you are studying abroad, on a placement or a research student